fenichelar/fenichelar.github.io/_posts/2015-06-23-Arduino-Pin-Library.md

 title: Arduino Pin Library
 ---

 I created an Arduino library for fast digital I/O using port manipulation supporting the Arduino Mega, Arduino Uno, and Arduino Leonardo.
 The source code can be found at [https://github.com/fenichelar/Pin](https://github.com/fenichelar/Pin).
 Complete documentation can be found at [https://fenichelar.github.io/Pin](https://fenichelar.github.io/Pin).
 The library is also avaliable on the Arduino Library Manager.
-Here are so common uses:
+Here are some common uses:

 ## Import Pin Library
 {% highlight c++ %}